marcusmolchany/polly-telegram-bot/README.md

 ## Telegram - Bot Token

 Copy `token.sample.js` into `token.js`.
-Copy the Telegram bot token given to you by BotFather and replace the text `YOURTELEGRAMBOTTOKEN` with your bot token.
+Copy the Telegram bot token given to you by BotFather and replace the text `YOURTELEGRAMBOTTOKEN` with your bot token. `token.js` is git ignored.

 ```sh
 $ cp token.sample.js token.js